dRussell68/Reddit-Crypto-Analysis/README.md

 2. **Error Handling:** Error handling is minimal.
 In a production environment, more robust error handling and data validation would be necessary.

 3. **Security:** This project does not cover security measures typically required in a production-level application, especially when interacting with external APIs.
-4. **Data Freshness** Limited to roughly 5 minute intervals else data will always show a 0% change in price
+4. **Data Freshness:** Limited to roughly 5 minute intervals else data will always show a 0% change in price

 ## Future Enhancements